HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

 This page is a work in progress and it is based on what I do in my fMRI pipeline.
 This info may change once we agree on shared practices.

-IMPORTANT: talk to Joan and Elahe to check on what they do, and standardize.
+- **TODO:** talk to Joan and Elahe to check on what they do, and standardize.

-TODO: Add info and links about fmri tasks, preprocessing, GLM, ROIs, MVPA/RSA.
+- **TODO:** Add info and links about fmri tasks, preprocessing, GLM, ROIs, MVPA/RSA.

-TODO: info on how to install main tools used for the fmri workflow for different OSs.
+- **TODO:** info on how to install main tools used for the fmri workflow for different OSs.

-TODO: info about instruments and procedures at the hospital.
+- **TODO:** info about instruments and procedures at the hospital.

 A template folder structure, along with the code to reproduce these analyses, can be found at [PLACEHOLDER]